-I divide my time between building furniture at my workshop in Camden, Maine and teaching furniture making at The Center for Furniture Craftsmanship in Rockport.
+I divide my time between building furniture at my workshop in Rockport, Maine and teaching furniture making at The Center for Furniture Craftsmanship in Rockport.

 After completing the Center’s twelve-week intensive program in 1998, I stayed on as workshop assistant, and then artist-in-residence.
 Upon completion of my residency, I moved to a highly-regarded cooperative studio in Hoboken, New Jersey where I was able to build furniture on commission and work collaboratively with the studio’s other makers.